mobyle2/mobyle2.web/README.md

-# AngularJS Web Application

-For now this project is a toy for learning and testing AngularJS [AngularJS](http://angularjs.org/).
-It is based on [angular-seed](http://github.com/angular/angular-seed) application skeleton.
+# Mobyle2 AWA
+This repository contains a prototype web client for Mobyle2.